Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Is it possible to do the Fimmvörðuháls hike in one day?

-From Skógar to Thórsmörk it’s about 25 kilometres, with an altitude gain from near sea-level to 1060 metres on the Fimmvörðuháls pass.
-It takes about 8 to 10 hours to complete the entire walk.
+The hike between Skógar and Thórsmörk is about 26 kilometres, with an altitude gain from near sea-level to 1044 metres on the Fimmvörðuháls pass.
+It takes about 8 to 12 hours to complete the entire route.
 So yes, technically it is possible and some people do it in a single day.
-But it’s much more enjoyable to split it in 2 sections.
+But it’s much more enjoyable to split the walk in 2 sections.
 Then you also have the chance to see an epic sunset over Eyjafjallajökull glacier from the Fimmvörðuháls hut, near the highest point of the pass.

 Distraction!

 The biggest distraction is the overload of mind-blowing scenery all along the route.
-You will want to have plenty of time to enjoy it, take photo’s, and have some leisurely picnic stops too.
-And you definitely don’t want to feel rushed because you have to catch a bus at the end of the track – the walk might very well take longer than you expected.
+You will want to have plenty of time to enjoy it, take photos, and have some leisurely picnic stops too.
+And you definitely don’t want to feel rushed because you have to catch a bus at the end of the track – the Fimmvörðuháls hike might very well take longer than you expected.

 Staying in Thórsmörk

-Another good option is to stay in Thórsmörk and base yourself at the Básar hut for a couple of days.
+Another good option is to stay in Thórsmörk and base yourself at one of the huts for a couple of days.
 You’ll be in the middle of the spectacular valley, with several walking tracks going off in all directions.
 If the weather turns out to be no good to take on the long haul up to Fimmvörðuháls, there are plenty of other walks you can do.

 Thórsmörk weather and practicalities